Chalarangelo/30-seconds-of-code/snippets/find_index_of_all.md

 tags: list,intermediate
 ---

-Returns the indexes of all elements in the provided list that satisfy the provided testing function.
+Finds the indexes of all elements in the given list that satisfy the provided testing function.

 - Use `enumerate()` and a list comprehension to return the indexes of the all element in `lst` for which `fn` returns `True`.